ShellCode33/Diffie-Hellman-Using-Elliptic-Curves/README.md

 # Elliptic Curves Cryptography
 Simple Python module implementing Diffie Hellman, El Gamal and DSA algorithms using elliptic curves.
-These algorithms don't guarentee the authentification.
-A MITM attack could be performed in order to hijack the public key.
+These algorithms don't guarentee authentication, a MITM attack could be performed in order to hijack the public key.

+Just stating the obvious here : those scripts are for educational purposes only, do not use it in anything serious.

 ## Diffie Hellman

-You can run the Server and the Client to see that the generated secret key is the same on both sides.
+You can run the server then the client to see the generated secret key is the same on both sides.

 ```
 shellcode@laptop:/home/shellcode/Crypto/Elliptic-Curves-Algorithms/demo  git:(master*) $ ./server_dh.py